chbatey/chbatey.github.io/_posts/2018-11-17-docker-jvm-k8s.md

 ### Can the JVM just 'use" the docker CPU allocation instead?

 The short answer is `it depends`.
+There is no right answer, it depends on your infrastructure and application.

 There are three ways a Linux container can have its CPU limited:

 * `cpu_shares`